ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 var entity = entityManager.CreateEntity();
 ```

 As simple as that, you now have a new, blank entity.
 If you open the Entities Hierarchy window in Unity (Window > Entities > Hierarchy), you will be able to find it in the bottom with a name like `Entity 0:1`.
 This is how entities are identified.
 Entities can be given a name with the `SetName` method, which is a shorthand for adding a name component to it.
 Remember, the entity itself has no state.
 It doesn't keep track of its own name or components.
 The entity is just an ID; what components it has is controlled by the `EntityManager`.
-That's why all the methods for querying/modifiying entities are on the `EntityManager`, not the entity itself.
+That's why all the methods for querying/modifying entities are on the `EntityManager`, not the entity itself.

 ```c#
 entityManager.SetName(entity, "My First Entity");
 ```

 It will now show up in the Entity Hierarchy with that name.
-If you want to disable it, equvivalent to `gameObject.SetActive(false)`, that's just adding a `Disabled` tag-component to it:
+If you want to disable it, equivalent to `gameObject.SetActive(false)`, that's just adding a `Disabled` tag-component to it:

 ```c#
 entityManager.AddComponent<Disabled>(entity);